 Many people can agree that at some point in their life they have experienced or have come close to experiencing the effects of physical contact with poison ivy.
-According to Makisha Stamper, Practice Manager at AppUrgent Care, poison ivy dermatitis is the most common reason patients visit during the summer months.
+Poison ivy dermatitis is the most common reason patients visit urgent care facilities during the summer months.

 According to the National Institute for Occupational Safety and Health (NIOSH), Poison ivy dermatitis is easier to prevent than it is to treat.
 Recognizing and avoiding urushiol, poison ivy sap oil, is the most effective way to reduce the risk of coming into contact.
 It is important to avoid direct contact with the plant, indirect contact such as touching clothing or objects with urushiol on them, and inhalation of particles if the plant is being burned.
 If you are exposed to poison ivy, immediately wash skin using antibacterials and lots of water.
 Be sure to also remove and wash all clothing that may have been exposed.

 Symptoms of poison ivy dermatitis can include a red rash, swelling, itching, bumps, patches, streaking or weeping blisters.
 Severe itching can be relieved by applying wet compresses, using calamine lotion or hydrocortisone cream, taking oatmeal baths, or using an antihistamine.
 In severe cases or if the rash is on the face or genitals, seek professional medical attention.

 When participating in outdoor activities this summer, insect repellent is something to always have with you.
 Various bugs, especially ticks and mosquitoes, can carry and spread diseases that can have lasting consequences.